wasay530/MedEvidence-RAG/README.md

 MedEvidence-RAG is a production-oriented RAG platform designed for clinical guidelines, medical research papers, thesis documents, technical reports, and private knowledge bases.
 It combines document ingestion, multiple chunking strategies, dense and sparse hybrid retrieval, cross-encoder reranking, citation-grounded answer generation, and RAGAS-based evaluation.

-This project is designed to demonstrate production-ready LLM engineering rather than a simple notebook-based chatbot.
-It focuses on retrieval quality, answer faithfulness, citation grounding, latency, cost, reproducibility, and deployability.
+This project demonstrates production-ready LLM engineering with a focus on retrieval quality, answer faithfulness, citation grounding, latency, cost, reproducibility, and deployability — not a simple notebook-based chatbot.

 ---

+## Status

+> **Current phase: MVP development (Phase 1–2 in progress)**
+>
+> Benchmark results are not yet available.
+All TBD values in the benchmark table will be populated after the evaluation pipeline is fully operational.
+Do not treat this repository as a finished system; treat it as an engineering reference with a clear, measurable roadmap.

+---

 ## Project Summary

-**MedEvidence-RAG** allows users to upload research or healthcare documents and ask natural-language questions.
-The system retrieves the most relevant evidence chunks, reranks them, generates an answer using an LLM, and returns citations with document names, page numbers, chunk IDs, confidence, and latency.
+MedEvidence-RAG allows users to upload research or healthcare documents and ask natural-language questions.
+The system retrieves the most relevant evidence chunks, reranks them, generates an answer using an LLM, and returns citations with document names, page numbers, chunk IDs, confidence scores, and latency.

-The project also includes an evaluation pipeline to compare retrieval strategies such as dense retrieval, BM25, hybrid search, hybrid search with reranking, HyDE, and multi-query retrieval.
+The project includes a full evaluation pipeline to compare retrieval strategies — dense retrieval, BM25, hybrid search, hybrid with reranking, HyDE, and multi-query retrieval — using RAGAS and standard IR metrics.

 ---